MBWest/Note-Taking/Skills Enhancement Program/Unix/Questions.md

 7. Write a command that will create a symbolic link named /tmp/log to /var/log/secure. **ln -s /var/log/secure /tmp/log**

-8.Which of the following correctly describes a partition?
+8. Which of the following correctly describes a partition?

 Format: Alphabetical list of letters, comma separated, no spaces (A,B,C)